Separable functors and firm modules: Introduction

 Here is an outline of the article.

 In Section~\ref{sec:separablefunctors}, we fix our categorical conventions and recall the definition of a separable functor.
 We then develop a systematic account of the categorical properties reflected by separable functors.
 In particular, we show that separability reflects key classes of morphisms, such as monomorphisms, epimorphisms, sections, retractions, and isomorphisms, as well as structural properties of objects, including subobject and quotient simplicity and semisimplicity, and the existence of initial, terminal, and zero objects.
-Many of the results in this section are well known or implicit in the literature.
-For completeness, and to fix notation and conventions, we include detailed proofs.

 In Section~\ref{sec:modulecategories}, we introduce our conventions on nonunital rings and module categories, with particular emphasis on unitary, s-unital, and firm modules.
 We clarify the relationships between these notions and show that they coincide over left s-unital rings.
 We then study separability of functors between module categories associated to a ring homomorphism $f : B \to A$, focusing on the restriction functor $\Res_f$ and the induction functor $\Ind_f = A \otimes_B -$ on categories of firm modules.